cliffano/awstaga/README.md

 Awstaga is a Python CLI for tagging AWS resources based on a YAML configuration.

-This package is intended as a companion for [AWS Tag Editor](https://docs.aws.amazon.com/tag-editor/latest/userguide/tagging-resources.html), which is useful for tagging multiple resources in one go, but there's no easy way to re-run the tagging since you have to use the AWS console UI, and its resources filtering capability is quite limited.
+This package is intended as a companion for [AWS Tag Editor](https://docs.aws.amazon.com/tag-editor/latest/userguide/tagging-resources.html).
+While AWS Tag Editor is useful for tagging multiple resources in one go, it has no easy way to re-run the tagging since you have to use the AWS console UI, and its resource filtering capability is quite limited, making it hard to select resources with-more-than basic logic.

-Whereas with Awstaga, you can easily re-run the tagging by running the CLI again, on top of the ability to define tagsets which you can reuse and mix and match against a resource.
-And with Awstaga's support of YAML configuration, it allows you to construct your own mapping between which resources should have which tags.
-You can construct your own YAML configuration using Python scripts, or any other programming language, allowing you to construct a complex filtering logic, e.g. map tagsets `common` and `abc` to CloudWatch alarms with name containing `ABC`.`
+Using Awstaga, you can easily re-run the tagging by running the CLI again.
+It has the ability to define multiple tagsets which you can reuse and mix and match against the resources.
+And with Awstaga's support of YAML configuration, you can construct your own mapping between the resources and the relevant tags and tagsets.
+You can generate your own YAML configuration using Python scripts, or any other programming language, allowing you to construct a more complex filtering logic.

-That way if you have new resources generated as time passes, you can just re-run the Python scripts, which will add the new resources to the YAML configuration file, and run Awstaga CLI again.

 Installation
 ------------